Podkosa/moni/README.md

 This file will include your sensetive data, so be sure to take security measures.
 If you're deploying inside a container (e.g. Docker Compose), be sure to mount `./settings.yml:/botapp/settings.yml` through `volumes`.

+**Integrations:**

+Slack: alerts to channels and slash commands.
+See `./integrations_docs/slack_app_manifest.yml`.

 **TODO:**

 - Telegram integration
-- Health/heartbeat/pings checker
-- Customisable checker (get response from server, parse it in some way, figure out the status)
 - Email handler
 - Remember previous alerts for subsequent checks, "back to normal" optional messages
 - Alert when X is not normal for more than N time
 - Slack timeout for /commands is 3 seconds.
 Refactor to delay the response.
-- Slack app distribution or manifest
 - More alert handlers
 - More server checkers
+- More slash commands and REST options
+- Customisable checker (get response from server, parse it in some way, figure out the status)
 - Optional mutiprocessing, when there will be more checkers
-- More slash commands and REST options
 - Tests